rpellerin/rpellerin.github.io/content/living-in-germany-things-to-do-in-berlin.md

 - YAFO
 - Umami (in Prenzlauer Berg)
 - Cafe Anna Blume = go there for a nice brunch
+- Hofbräu Wirtshaus Berlin = AMAZING atmosphere, expect some singing and jumping on the benches!
+And loads of beer!

 # Bonus